DolphinBox/sathya/docs/Developing_Modules.md

 The Java ecosystem comes with a number of useful and performant libraries, many of which are included in OpenJDK.
 While writing a Sathya module, you may find it useful to be able to call Java methods, whether it be to use a feature not easily available in JS, or to perform compute heavy tasks.

+> In some cases, Java can be several times faster than JS.

 As an example, let's use the BigInteger library.
 Calling BigInteger is as easy as:
 ```javascript
 var BigInteger = Java.type('java.math.BigInteger');